 It isn't included in our application as the distribution network operator (DNO) will deliver the grid connection and will determine the precise route and method of installation.
 However, the potential options for connection works will be considered as part of the cumulative effects assessment in the Environmental Impact Assessment which will be submitted with our application.

 We're already in conversation with the MOD and Civil Aviation Authority, as close neighbours to the project, and we'll ensure they're fully aware of the potential impacts our project may have on their operations.
 As part of the planning process, they will also be statutory consultees, so we're required to ask for their feedback on our proposals as part of our consultation.
+Our Preliminary Environmental Information Report, released as part of our second stage of consultation includes a chapter on other issues, which deals directly with impacts on aviation amongst other things.
+You can view the report here.

 There is no intention to build a second facility at this site.